 Do you need a new pool filter, pool automation systems repair or valves replacement?
 Check out our pool repair services.
 We take care of all your pool needs!

 Pool Filter Repair or Replacement

-Fortunately, the vast majority of the internal parts of DE pool filters and Cartridge pool filters are still made and available.
+Fortunately, the vast majority of the internal parts of DE filters and pool cartridge filters are still made and available.
 That being said, a number of the outer bodies are not made anymore, especially older stainless steel bodies.
-We believe that if we can replace bulkhead fittings, grids or cartridge to extend the life of the filter, then we should.
-Possible times when the filter needs to be replaced:
+We believe that if we can replace bulkhead fittings, grids or cartridges to extend the life of the filter, then we should.
+Possible times when the pool filter needs to be replaced: